 In 2016, Singapore launched the world’s biggest floating solar photovoltaic cell test-bed, consisting of 10 different solar photovoltaic systems.
-The objective of the test-bed is to record the environmental impacts of the solar system on Tengah Reservoir in Tuas, and study the performance and cost-efficiency of the systems.
+The objective of the test-bed was to record the environmental impacts of the solar system on Tengah Reservoir in Tuas and study the performance and cost-efficiency of the systems.
 Due to the limitations of little roof space, Singapore has been looking to floating solar panels as a means of harvesting sunlight and boosting solar performance.

 Switch 3: Regional Power Grids

 Singapore is looking at different ways to access regional power grids and generate cost-effective energy.
 To accomplish this, Singapore aims to boost connections with neighbouring countries to further grow our potential for renewable energy.
 Malaysia and Indonesia are strong nations for solar power and connecting power networks with these countries will allow Singapore to increase its supply of clean energy if local production is an issue.

 Additionally, bilateral government agreements between neighbouring countries could authorise trading between the power lines and possibly progress towards forming global links.

 Singapore is planning to invest in low-carbon solutions such as carbon capture, hydrogen and storage technologies, which can help contribute to a sustainable and clean future of our energy journey.

 In March 2020, a total of 7 companies, 5 Singaporean and 2 Japanese, agreed to collaborate through a Memorandum of Understanding (MoU) to research hydrogen as a low-carbon alternative and formulate methods to use it as a clean energy source.
 This is a huge stepping stone for Singapore in our energy transition, with hydrogen being another energy option for us.